BenjaminBush/BenjaminBush.github.io/_posts/2023-11-09-nano_medgpt_1.md

 If you were to devise a scheme to create embeddings, a natural thought would be to have words that have similar meaning are "closer" in vector space (e.g., cosine similarity ~ 1).
 The classic example of this would is that "King" and "Queen" are conceptually similar and you could imagine that adding the vector word embedding of "woman" to the vector word embedding of "King" would produce a vector that is very similar to the vector word embedding of "Queen".
 In other words,
 $$\vec{woman} + \vec{King} = \vec{Queen}$$
-This is concept is applied in the "Word2Vec" embedding scheme, which was first introduce in 2013.
+This is concept is applied in the "Word2Vec" embedding scheme, which was first introduced in 2013.
 However, this approach suffered significant drawbacks.
 - Defining the vectors for each word is cumbersome.
 - Handling minor variation in words is difficult (e.g., through verb conjuction, or words that share similar stems)
 - The notion of similarity in the vector space falls apart for most of the words in the dictionary.
 While one may conclude that $$\vec{fruit} + \vec{yellow} = \vec{banana}$$, what does $$\vec{fruit} + \vec{red} = ?$$ Strawberries?
 Raspberries?
 Something else entirely?<br>

 This ultimately led to two key developments in NLP.
 The first is to let the machine create better embeddings as part of the learning process.
-The second was an innovation in the way we normally do tokenization; by splitting words into "sub-words", we can pass on some of the linguistic properties of words to the machine.
+The second was an innovation in the way we perform tokenization; by splitting words into "sub-words", we can pass on some of the linguistic properties of words to the machine.
 For instance, the word "running" might be broken into subwords, ["run", "ning"].
 The machine can easily understand "run" as second subword indicates the conjugation of the verb.
 The same concept applies to non-verbs, e.g., "fireplace" becomes ["fire", "place"].

 There are myriad open source models that will produce embeddings for you.
 OpenAI also offers an Embedding API for you to leverage the same embeddings used in ChatGPT.
 However, we'll opt for something simpler.
 After all, part of the motivation for this project is to get our hands dirty!